Ann-Krlv/DE_analysis_anelida/README.md

 ## Conclusions

-We find out genes that shows differential expression in two species of annelids.
-The further analysis e.g. annotation, expression clustering, search for orthologs had already done before this project starts.
+We found out genes that shows differential expression in two species of annelids.
+The further analysis e.g. annotation, gene expression clustering, search for orthologs had already done before this project starts.
 However, we were not able to obtain meaningful results from them.

 ## References